ibrahimkpsz/next-portfolio/README.md

 ### Admin Dashboard

-1. Log in to the admin panel using your credentials.
+1. Log in to the admin panel at `/login` using your credentials.
-2. Add or edit your projects, skills, experiences, and education.
+2. Once logged in, you'll be redirected to `/dashboard`, where you can add or edit your projects, skills, experiences, and education.
 3. Preview changes in real-time on the portfolio page.

 ### Portfolio Page